wein.plus

 Vine subgenus (Vitis subg.
 Euvitis); see under vine systematics.

-The Swedish botanist Carl von Linné (1707-1778) developed the foundations of modern taxonomy and introduced the concept of species to biological systematics.
+The Swedish botanist Carl von Linné (1707-1778) developed the foundations of modern taxonomy and introduced the concept of species into biological systematics.
 In his two-volume work "Species Plantarum", published in 1753, he described all the plants known to him on 1,200 pages with around 7,300 species.
 Among other things, the plant genus Vitis(grapevine) was described here for the first time.
-Together with the work "Systema Naturæ", published in 1758, this established the scientific nomenclature in botany and zoology that is still used today.
+Together with the work "Systema Naturæ" published in 1758 with the six levels kingdom, class, order, genus, species and variety, this established the scientific nomenclature still used today in botany and zoology.

 Carl von Linne - Index Systema Naturae

-However, Linne's classification system did not yet include all the categories and levels used today.
-However, these are not always used for all plants or animals.
-The respective use simply depends on how complex the respective units are.
-The three main categories almost always mentioned in specialised sources are family-genus-species.
-Each category can be broken down into "subcategories" (subspecies).
-Similarly, a "superdivision" can be created as the last sublevel of a main category, which then stands above the next main category (superdiviso).
+However, Linne's system did not yet include all the categories and levels used today.
+These are not always used for all plants or animals.
+The respective use depends on how complex the respective units are.
+The three main categories almost always mentioned are family (familia) - genus - species.
+Each category can be broken down into "sub-levels" (sub) and a "super-level" (super) can be created.
+See an example of a three-level division in the table below under division (divisio) into superdivision, division and subdivision.

-There are various systems, some with different classifications and designations.
-The German Professor Dr Bernhard Husfeld (1900-1970), the director of the Geilweilerhof Institute (Siebeldingen-Pfalz), created a widely recognised classification system.
-Another was developed in 1967 by the French ampelographer Pierre Galet (1921-2019).
-Prof. Dr Manfred A. Fischer (Department of Botanical Systematics and Evolutionary Research, Faculty of Life Sciences at the University of Vienna, Austria) provided valuable information for the systematics presented here.
+There are various systems, some with different levels.
+Professor Dr Bernhard Husfeld (1900-1970), the director of the Geilweilerhof Institute (Siebeldingen-Pfalz), created a widely recognised classification system.
+Another was developed in 1967 by the ampelographer Pierre Galet (1921-2019).
+The systematics presented below was informed by Prof. Dr Manfred A. Fischer (Department of Botanical Systematics and Evolutionary Research, Faculty of Life Sciences, University of Vienna, Austria).

 Stage